-The wildland-urban interface is an area of changing land uses—often an increasing amount of development leading to increasingly fragmented natural areas.
+The wildland-urban interface is an area of changing land uses—usually an increasing amount of development leading to increasingly fragmented natural areas, or even the loss of natural areas.
 Residents, planners, and community members who are concerned about the ecological, economic, and aesthetic future of their regions are finding assistance in land conservation tools and zoning mechanisms.
 Used in combination or on their own, the land conservation tools and the types of zoning outlined in this fact sheet can improve ecological conditions, create recreational opportunities, and reduce human conflicts in the wildland-urban interface.

 Land Conservation Tools

 A number of tools and strategies are available to help conserve undeveloped land in wildland-urban interface areas.
 The following land conservation tools can help provide forest connectivity, protect wildlife habitat, create areas for recreation, enhance water quality and quantity, and conserve natural resources.
 These are tools that can help protect rural areas and reduce challenges in the interface.

 Advanced acquisition/land banking involves the government purchase of undeveloped land.
 The government can resell the parcel with restrictions, i.e., conservation easements.
 Natural resource professionals can help identify threatened parcels and influence the timing of development and land speculation (purchasing land for profit) (Daniels and Daniels 2003).

 Developer exactions/dedications require developers to provide amenities and infrastructure such as parks, streets, and schools in return for development approval.
 This approach enables local governments to negotiate to meet some of their infrastructure needs and can be used to promote smart growth or meet other community objectives (Daniels and Daniels 2003).